tcd-2025-gdp8/gdp8/README.md

 - `GEMINI_API_KEY` - necessary for the Gemini API integration for the intelligent chatbot.
 - `GOOGLE_CALENDAR_HOST_CLIENT_ID` (OAuth 2.0 Client ID associated with a Google Cloud project), `GOOGLE_CALENDAR_HOST_CLIENT_SECRET` (OAuth 2.0 Client secret), `GOOGLE_CALENDAR_HOST_REFRESH_TOKEN` (a refresh token generated for the OAuth 2.0 Client) - necessary for the Google Calendar integration for study sessions.

+The OAuth 2.0 Client ID and secret can be obtained from the Google Cloud console under the *APIs and Services->Credentials* section within the project.

 ## Backends

 The application backend utilises a MySQL database and Firebase for authentication.
 If the app is run using the provided scripts, any ports for backend services used will also be exposed by default: